tarekatbi/Reddit-European-Analysis/README.md

 # Project Overview

-This project aims to perform Reddit European Weekly Analysis.
-It contains four main sections:
+This project is dedicated to conducting a weekly analysis of European Reddit activity.
+It involves executing a data pipeline through Airflow, with scheduled runs every week.

-## 1. ETL
+## 1. Data Engineering Workflow

-In this section, an Extract, Transform, Load (ETL) process to gather data from Reddit was implemented
+In this section, a data engineering workflow orchestrated by [Airflow](https://airflow.apache.org/) was implemented.

 !["Workflow"]( src/images/workflow.png)

+### Data Source - REDDIT (PRAW)

+[PRAW (Python Reddit API Wrapper)](https://praw.readthedocs.io/en/latest/) is a library to interact with the Reddit API.
+We wrote code to authenticate with Reddit, retrieve posts and comments, and perform various operations such as upvoting, downvoting, and commenting.
+This allowed us to gather the necessary data for our analysis.

-### Extract
+### Data Ingestion (Extract)

 [Reddit API](https://www.reddit.com/dev/api/) was used to extract posts and comments related to European topics.
 By making API requests, we retrieved the necessary data from Reddit's servers.

-### Transform

-After extracting the data, various transformations was performed to clean and filter it.
-This involved removing irrelevant information, formatting data into a consistent structure, and handling any inconsistencies or errors.

-### Load
+### Data Storage (Load)

-Once the data was transformed, it was loaded into a Supabase database for further analysis.
 [Supabase](https://supabase.io/), an open-source alternative to Firebase, which provides a PostgreSQL database with a built-in API.
 Supabase allows to easily store and manage our Reddit data, enabling efficient querying and manipulation.

-By implementing this ETL process, I were able to gather, clean, and load the necessary data from Reddit for our analysis.

-## 2. REDDIT et PRAW

-[PRAW (Python Reddit API Wrapper)](https://praw.readthedocs.io/en/latest/) is a library to interact with the Reddit API.
-We wrote code to authenticate with Reddit, retrieve posts and comments, and perform various operations such as upvoting, downvoting, and commenting.
-This allowed us to gather the necessary data for our analysis.

-As you can see here; There have three tables
+As you can see here; I have three tables in my Database

 !["tables schema"]( src/images/schema_tables.png)